jackyt1010/toxic-it-guy.github.io/content/post/CSAW CTF Qualification Round 2022 Crypto Writeup.md

       print(decrypt(ct))

 ```
-and it gives us the foillowing result:
+and it gives us the following result:
 ```
 Kingler-Water▬
 Darkrai-DarkÇ